Layering in the Pacific Northwest:

 The activity of changing clothes inside a tent will raise the temperature in the tent by 10º degrees.
 If it is 25ºF outside with a 15 mph wind, the chill is 13º, but inside the tent, it will be closer to 35º.
 Decide how much layering and wind protection you need before going back out.
 If it is cold and windy, insulated balaclava and goggles are preferable to thin UV balaclava and glacier glasses.

 4. Take care of your feet and hands

 When you remove your boots to change cloth, take care to not get snow inside the tent.
 Snowmelt can get gear wet.
 Brush off snow and pull back the boot tongue to prevent the boot from freezing in an odd uncomfortable shape.

 Because you will be going back outside and will likely use your snow shovel, you will need to put your boots back on.
 Snow booties will need to wait.
 You can either put your hiking socks back on or protect your fresh night socks with vapor-barrier socks or plastic bags.
 Vapor-barrier socks or plastic bags (bread bags will work) will enable you to put your sweaty boots back on without spoiling your fresh socks.
 If you prefer to put on fresh socks, first use the dry upper portion of your hiking socks to wipe your feet dry from sweat, and then put on the fresh socks.

 Bring a pair of cold-weather water-resistant gloves just to use around camp to keep your hands warm and dry when handling snow.
-If you know you’re going to be in really cold weather, bring double-layer mittens.
+If you know you might be in really cold weather, bring double-layer mittens too.